Home » Zoo » San Antonio Zoo tickets

 San Antonio Zoo’s train is also known as the San Antonio Zoo Eagle and has been active since 1956.

-Along its 3.2 km (2 miles) long ride, it stops at Witte Museum, Kiddie Park, Japanese Tea Gardens, etc.
+Its 3.2 km (2 miles) long ride stops at Witte Museum, Kiddie Park, Japanese Tea Gardens, etc.

 The train is not part of the regular San Antonio Zoo tickets.